bytedance/android-inline-hook/doc/manual.md

 # Find symbol address

-* The hook API of shadowhook supports specifying the hook location by "function address" or "library name + function name".
+* The hook API of ShadowHook supports specifying the hook location by "function address" or "library name + function name".
 * The function addresses in `.dynsym` exposed by NDK can be obtained through linker, but the function addresses in `.symtab` and `.symtab in .gnu_debugdata` need to be obtained by other means.

 ```C